EquivAct: SIM(3)-Equivariant Visuomotor Policies beyond Rigid Object Manipulation: Conclusion

 We presented \name, a visuomotor policy learning method that learns generalizable closed-loop policies for 3D manipulation tasks.
 We showed that our method successfully generalizes from a small set of demonstrations to a diverse set of target scenarios in both simulation and real robot experiments.

-While our work presented promising results, several limitations are worth addressing in future work.
-Our method uses a simple behavior cloning algorithm that is not robust against imperfect demonstrations or multi-modal behaviors.
-The overall performance could be improved with a more advanced imitation learning approach, e.g. using transformer-based architectures.
-We also note that we currently regard segmentation of objects in the scene as a separate research problem.
-To build a more streamlined system, one could employ advanced segmentation methods for scene parsing.

-Overall, we hope that our work opens up opportunities for follow-up works and systems that utilize the benefits of equivariant architectures and facilitates learning generalizable robot manipulation policies.
+We hope that our work motivates further use of equivariant architectures and facilitates learning generalizable robot manipulation policies.